vinceallenvince/FloraJS/README.markdown

           new Flora.Mover();
         });

-We've reversed the world's gravity and increased its friction.
+We've reversed the World's gravity and increased its friction.
 Now the block slowly drifts upwards.

 #### Movers